Welcome to the Laity in Support of Retired Priests (LSRP)

 - Diocesan priests are independent contractors often paying both the employee and employer portion of the Social Security & Medicare taxes

-- 50% of the all diocesan priest population still in active ministry expect to retire by 2019 or earlier.
+- A significant number of priests in active ministry expect to retire by 2019 or earlier.